fraugster/parquet-go/README.md

 - **Forud Ghafouri** - *Initial work* [fzerorubigd](https://github.com/fzerorubigd)
 - **Andreas Krennmair** - *floor package, schema parser* [akrennmair](https://github.com/akrennmair)
+- **Stefan Koshiw** - *Engineering Manager for Core Team* [panamafrancis](https://github.com/panamafrancis)

 See also the list of [contributors][contributors] who participated in this project.

 ## License

+Copyright 2020 Fraugster GmbH

 This project is licensed under the Apache-2 License - see the [LICENSE](LICENSE) file for details.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 [tags]: https://github.com/fraugster/parquet-go/tags
 [contributors]: https://github.com/fraugster/parquet-go/graphs/contributors